Multi-Entity Crypto Chart of Accounts: Group Books Without Phantom Disposals (2026)

 Multi-Entity Crypto Chart of Accounts: Group Books Without Phantom Disposals

-The moment a group has crypto in more than one entity, the chart of accounts needs a third axis.
-Without an entity dimension, an intercompany transfer looks like an external disposal (a phantom gain/loss) and consolidation double-counts.
-This guide structures a multi-entity crypto CoA, hedged, because the elimination and consolidation treatment is an auditor judgement.
+The moment a group holds crypto in more than one entity, the chart of accounts needs a third axis.
+Without an entity dimension on top of asset and wallet, an intercompany transfer looks like an external disposal — booking a phantom gain or loss — and consolidation double-counts the same asset.
+This spoke takes the group case specifically: why the entity axis is needed, how an intercompany transfer differs from a disposal, and what consolidation requires when entities report under different frameworks.
+The elimination and consolidation treatment is an auditor judgement, so the structure is described rather than prescribed.

-• A group needs an entity axis on top of asset and wallet — three distinct axes.
+• A group needs an entity axis on top of the asset and wallet axes — three distinct axes.

-• Without it: intercompany transfer → phantom realized result; consolidation double-counts.
+• Without it, an intercompany transfer becomes a phantom realized result and consolidation double-counts.

 • An intercompany transfer generally produces no group-level realized result; a disposal to an external party does (see internal transfer vs disposal).

-• Entities may have different policies/frameworks (local GAAP vs group IFRS) — per-entity policy attributes that roll up.
+• Entities may apply different policies or frameworks (local GAAP versus group IFRS), so per-entity policy attributes have to roll up to a consolidated view.

-• Consolidation needs consistent group measurement + intercompany elimination — same data, two views.
+• Consolidation needs consistent group measurement plus intercompany elimination — the same data supporting two views.

-• Design the entity axis from the start — retrofitting unwinds phantom gains.
-Auditor-confirmed; not accounting advice.
+• Design the entity axis from the start; retrofitting it means unwinding phantom gains.
+It is auditor-confirmed, and this is not accounting advice.

 Why the entity axis